jbcannon/REU/resources/reading-list.md

 - Kizito, F., et al. 2008.
 Frequency, electrical conductivity and temperature analysis of a low-cost capacitance soil moisture sensor.
 Journal of Hydrology 352: 367-378.
 - Ogbu, K.N., et al. 2016.
 Development and testing of a capacitive digital soil moisture metre.
 Nigerian Journal of Technology 35: 686-693.

+Individual-based frameworks for ecological processes
+-	Janzen, D. H. Herbivores and the Number of Tree Species in Tropical Forests.
+Am.
+Nat.
+104, 501–528 (1970).
+-	Connell, J.H.
+On the role of natural enemies in preventing competitive exclusion in some marine animals and in rain forest trees.
+Proceedings of the Advanced Study Institute on 'Dynamics of Numbers in Populations'.
+(Oosterbeek, Netherlands) 298-312
+-	Packer, A. & Clay, K. Soil pathogens and Prunus serotina seedling and sapling growth near conspecific trees.
+Ecology 84, 108–119 (2003).
+-	Packer, A. & Clay, K. Soil pathogens and spatial patterns of seedling mortality in a temperate tree.
+Nature 404, 278–281 (2000).
+-	Petermann, J. S., Fergus, A. J. F., Turnbull, L. A. & Schmid, B. Janzen-Connell effects are widespread and strong enough to maintain diversity in grasslands.
+Ecology 89, 2399–2406 (2008).
+- Packer, A. & Clay, K. Soil pathogens and spatial patterns of seedling mortality in a temperate tree.
+Nature 404, 278–281 (2000).

 ## Individual-based likelihood modeling

 - Uriarte, M., Canham, C. D., Thompson, J. & Zimmerman, J. K. A neighborhood analysis of tree growth and survival in a hurricane-driven tropical forest.
 Ecol.
 Monogr.
 74, 591–614 (2004).